Oarfish: Description

-Oarfish are the longest known living species of bony fish.

-In some oarfishes found, end of tails may appear stump-like; this is likely the consequence of self-amputation that is thought to be a defense mechanism against predators.
+Oarfish frequently practise autotomy, self-amputating the tail, presumably as an anti-predator adaptation.
+All captured R. russellii over 1.5 m long have autotomized tails; it is thought that they may autotomize their tails repeatedly.
+The break can occur near the tip of the tail so that only a part of the caudal fin is lost, or it may involve a few caudal vertebrae; in extreme cases the entire tail is lost.
+The wound heals but the tail does not regenerate.

-Hyperostoic bone growth has been documented in several specimen of oarfish that have washed up on the coast of California.
-Hyperossified pterygiophores have been discovered to run along the entire dorsal length of oarfish.
-The function of this is to both provide structural support to the spine of oarfish during undulations (tail movement used for locomotion) and to remodel spines to prevent stress fractures that could occur from too much movement.
-It has also been hypothesized that this hyper ossification acts as a lever for the oarfish dorsal fins, which contributes to the organism's buoyancy.
+Hyperossified bones have been documented in several oarfish washed up on the coast of California.
+These bony rays run along the entire dorsal length of the body.
+Their function is both to provide structural support to the spine during undulations (tail movement used for locomotion), and to prevent stress fractures that could occur from strong movement.
 Unlike many deep-sea fish, oarfish have no swim bladders for maintaining depth in the water column.
-It is likely that this lack of a swim bladder forces more frequent tail undulations as the main mode of depth regulation in oarfish.
+It is likely that this forces more frequent tail undulations as the main mode of depth regulation in oarfish.

+Evolution

 Phylogeny

-Through the analysis of the mitochondrial genome of Regalicus glesne, the phylogenetic placement of the Giant Oarfish was further verified.
-Oarfish are considered Lampriformes (an phylogenetic order), and they have been placed here due to their morphology.
-However, analysis of the mitochondrial genome of an R. glesne specimen clusters the species with Trachipterus trachypterus and Zu cristatus, two other Lampriformes.
-These three species were clustered together due to similarity in genetic sequence and morphology, which further supports the phylogeny and evolution of Lampriformes.
+Through the analysis of the mitochondrial genome of Regalecus glesne, the phylogenetic placement of the giant oarfish was further verified.
+Oarfish are Lampriformes, so placed due to their morphology.
+Analysis of the mitochondrial genome of an R. glesne specimen clusters the species with Trachipterus trachypterus and Zu cristatus, two other Lampriformes.

+Taxonomy

+Oarfish were first described in 1772.
+Three extant species in two genera are described: